himanshu-sharmav/HMS/README.md

 # HMS
-This is a hms project
+This is the backend for hms project

 Hospital Management System (HMS)

-HMS is a web application built with Django for managing appointments, patient records, and more in a hospital or medical facility.
+HMS is a web application whose backend is built with Django for managing appointments, patient records, and more in a hospital or medical facility.
 Installation